What is Web 2.0 technology?

 - Everybody is the author and the editor, every edit that has been made can be tracked.

-- Updates in wiki are immediate and it offers more sources for researchers.
+- Updates in the wiki are immediate and it offers more sources for researchers.

 Web 2.0 tools and their features:

 It can be a powerful lure for an enterprise; with interactivity promising to fetch more employees into daily contact at a lower cost.
-The use of these technologies and tools aids greater participation in projects and idea sharing, thus ideally leading to better thought out design and more efficient production, strengthening bonds with customers and improving communications with partners.
+The use of web 2.0 technologies and tools aids greater participation in projects and idea-sharing, thus ideally leading to better thought out design and more efficient production, strengthening bonds with customers and improving communications with partners.